10 Reasons Why You Will Love a Dachshund

 Unfortunately young dachshunds may perfect their skills on your new shoes, antique furniture, and feather pillows.

-Even adults enjoy chewing, but usually, you can redirect it to more acceptable targets, such as chew toys and rawhides.
+Even adult dachshunds enjoy chewing, but usually, you can redirect it to more acceptable targets, such as chew toys and rawhides.

-It's not that they are amoral kleptomaniacs.
+It's not that they are kleptomaniacs.
 It's that dogs evolved as hunters and scavengers.

 Anything left unguarded was fair game and ended up in a smart dog's mouth.